vmware-tanzu/secrets-manager/docs/content/documentation/production/overview.md

   proposed [in the Kubernetes guides][kms]*).
 * **Audit Logs**: Enable and monitor audit logs to track access and changes to `ConfigMaps`.
   This helps in identifying unauthorized access or modifications.
+  * Audit logs are also useful to track who executed commands like `kubectl exec $SENTINEL ...` to ensure that only authorized personnel are accessing the **VSecM Sentinel** to manage secrets.
 * **Regular Reviews and Updates**: Periodically review and update the access policies and configurations to ensure they remain secure and relevant.
 * **Minimize Configuration**: Only include necessary configuration settings in